ouarez/annebertrand/content/projects/urban_occupation.md

 weight = 4

 +++
 Urban Occupation consists in the furtive install of 21 plasticized ornemental tiles made from gifted cast-off bristol board and recycled peach wrappers.
-The tiles were installed in 3 different locations, two along the Lachine Canal and one under the Bonaventure highway, as part of, and slightly outside of, a group exhibition held outdoors in Griffintown.
+The tiles were installed in 3 different locations, two along the Lachine Canal and one under the Bonaventure highway, as part of, and outside of, a group exhibition held outdoors in Griffintown.